The lowball technique can be a fantastic way to get a bargain.

 Results will differ from case to case, but you learned the main issues with the lowball technique and you certainly will improve your hit ratio by doing the following:

-- On your 1st message ask a Trojan Question -question with negative answer-
+- On your 1st message ask a Trojan Question -a question with negative answer-

 - Make a Trojan Compliment -compliment hiding a critique-, make your low ball offer and be kind